 An important decision early in the study design was to call this process a study, or information study, and not a project.
 The term "project" may be suggestive of an actual proposal or on-the-ground development of a PSH system.
-Given the opposition to PSH that already exists among some Tribes, environmental NGOs, and others, using the more accurate term of "study" would hopefully encourage more open participation and avoid negative assumptions about the study.
+Given the opposition to PSH that already exists among some Tribes, environmental NGOs, and others, use of the more accurate term of "study" was adopted to hopefully encourage more open participation and avoid negative assumptions about the study.

-Another decision at the beginning was to focus primarily on closed-loop PSH facilities.
+Another decision made at the beginning was to focus primarily on closed-loop PSH facilities.
 Based on research on PSH systems and conversations with Washington state agency staff and others, it appeared that any development that could potentially harm fish and the aquatic ecosystem in Washington state, with its strong environmental regulations and values, could be difficult to achieve.
-This is a shift seen across the U.S. PSH industry, as most of the current proposals are for closed-loop systems.
-In addition, the National Renewable Energy Laboratory (NREL) had recently published the Closed-Loop Pumped Storage Hydropower Resource Assessment for the United States.26 This report used data to identify theoretical pairs of reservoirs for closed-loop systems across the U.S.,27 and that data is used as the basis for the mapping deliverable requested by the legislature.
+This shift in focus is evident across the U.S. PSH industry, as most of the current proposals are for closed-loop systems.
+In addition, the National Renewable Energy Laboratory (NREL) recently published the Closed-Loop Pumped Storage Hydropower Resource Assessment for the United States.34 This report used data to identify theoretical pairs of reservoirs for closed-loop systems across the U.S., 35 and that data has been used as the basis for the mapping deliverable requested by the legislature.

-Although the focus was on closed-loop PSH, the siting study team was open to all information and participant comments heard throughout the process, and assessed that information to develop the final key points and suggested recommendations.
+Although the focus, at least initially, was on closed-loop PSH, the siting study team was open to all information from subject matter experts and participant comments heard throughout the process.
+Expert presentations at meetings, along with research, revealed aquatic ecosystem effects from open-loop PSH, and the lower impacts from construction of add-on PSH projects.
+All information was used to develop the final key points and suggested recommendations.